-Found 150 - 160 results of 173 programs matching keyword "scripps institution wind modeling sccoos america's cup exploratorium art miller bay currents sailing marine"
+Found 150 - 160 results of 174 programs matching keyword "scripps institution wind modeling sccoos america's cup exploratorium art miller bay currents sailing marine"

+Join Mary Miller in conversation with Mark Serreze, Senior Research Scientist at the National Snow and Ice Data Center, as they discuss recent dramatic decreases in Arctic sea ice and what that means for global climate stability.
 Watch ancient text revealed and read for the first time in a thousand years!
 Archimedes was one of the world's greatest scientific and mathematical minds.
 His thoughts were inscribed on goatskin parchment, but the letters and diagrams were scraped off and written over by Greek monks in the Middle Ages.
 Now, using an intense x-ray beam generated at Stanford University's linear accelerator, some of the original Greek text will be revealed for the first time in the modern world.
 An clip of the Aeolian Landscape exhibit by artist Ned Kahn.
 Blowing air sculpts sand into an ever-changing landscape.
 This special edition of Iron Scence Teacher is part of our celebration of the Teacher Institute's 21st birthday.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient: Milk!
 This short preview clip of the larger B-Roll video has footage of the Exploratorium, inside and out, including scenes of children interacting with museum exhibits.
 This wobbly luminescent sculpture by Liz Hickok is both art work and a

 simulation of how a San Francisco neighborhood might jiggle when the Big One strikes.
 Originally produced for NOVA in 1982, Jon Else's film takes a look behind the scenes at the Exploratorium.
 The film follows the development of three exhibits from prototype to museum floor.
 Palace of Delights won a Cine Golden Eagle Award and was shown at the International Film and Television Festival of New York.
 A collection of random quotes by Exploratorium founder, Dr.Frank Oppenheimer.
 In this short film Frank Oppenheimer gives us some of his visions for what he is creating in the beautiful Palace of Fine Arts.
 This film dates back to 1969, the year that the Exploratorium was founded.
-Jon Boorstin's 1974 film, Exploratorium, was nominated for the Academy Award for Documentary Short Subject.
-This film explores the museum through imagery and sound, without a narrative voice-over.